ekkis/js-prototypes/README.md

   and references are made with the `%{elem}` syntax e.g. `"Call my %{relative}".sprintf({relative: 'mother'})`

+  ### chomp [regular-expression | string = '\n']

+  Like its perl cousin, removes the string or regular expression from the end of the string.
+  If left unspecified, defaults to a newline.
+The function returns the new string

+  ### tr <search-character-set> <replacement-character-set>

+  Equivalent to the *bash* translate function, replaces characters in the search character set with those in the replacement character set.
+The sets must be of equal length as the replacements are one-for-one e.g. `'double fast :)'.tr('a) ', 'i(_')` yields `'double_fist :('`

+  ### replaceall search-str replace-str

+  Does what `.replace()` should have done, allows for replacing more than one instance of a string with another

   ### unindent

   Useful for adjusting multi-line strings that, in order to conform to code indention, include